scverse/scvi-tools/docs/user_guide/models/autozi.rst

 Whether the zero-inflation rate (:math:`\pi_{ng}` in the original scVI model) is sampled from a set of non-negligible values (the "slab" component) or the set of negligible values (the "spike" component) is defined by :math:`m_g \sim Bernoulli(\delta_g)` where :math:`\delta_g \sim Beta(\alpha, \beta)`.
-Thus, for the each gene :math:`g`, the zero-inflation rate is defined, :math:`\pi_{ng} = (1-m_g)\pi_{ng}^{slab} + m_g \pi_{ng}^{spike}`.
+Thus, for each gene :math:`g`, the zero-inflation rate is defined, :math:`\pi_{ng} = (1-m_g)\pi_{ng}^{slab} + m_g \pi_{ng}^{spike}`.

 The full generative model is as follows: